Shopify/polaris/src/components/PageActions/README.md

 **Solution**

 Page actions show at the bottom of pages so that merchants don’t need to scroll up to take important actions.

->**Not what you’re looking for?**
->
->* To create a regular call to action, [use the button component](/components/actions/button) to expand content in place in the page.
->* To let merchants take key actions at the bottom of specific pages in the interface, [use the page actions component](/components/structure/page-actions)

 ---